lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 independently of the other layers.
 The RuleID and the Compression Residue are encrypted using a mechanism such as DTLS.
 Only the other end can decipher the information.
 If needed, layers below use SCHC to compress the header as defined in {{rfc8724}} document.
-This use case realizes an End-to-End context initialization between the sender and the receiver, see {{SCHCParams}}.
+This use case realizes an End-to-End context initialization between the sender and the receiver and is out-of-scope of this document.

 ~~~~